DuckEverlasting/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Direct Object Model.
+It is not exactly a language, but is rather a shared syntax to be used across multiple platforms to provide a stardard for interacting with HTML.
+So, for our purposes, it's basically a bridge from JavaScript to HTML.

 2. What is an event?

+An event is anything and everything that happens to HMTL elements in a browser.
+Events include a user clicking on an item, or hovering over that item.
+They also include the page loading, content on a form changing, or an error being logged.

 3. What is an event listener?

+An event listener is a method in JS that checks the state of a particular event, as defined by the user.
+When the event occurs, the event listener calls a function, effectively creating a trigger for a webpage to run a JavaScript function.

 4. Why would we convert a NodeList into an Array?

+We would because though a NodeList is functionally very similar to an array, it has a different prototype function that lacks most of the methods found on an array.

 5. What is a component?

+A component is a section of code that can be separated from it's original project and integrated into other projects.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product